TowhidKashem/image-dataset-prepper/README.md

 - <kbd>CMD</kbd> + <kbd>z</kbd> (mac) or <kbd>CTRL</kbd> + <kbd>z</kbd> (windows) undo delete
 - &#x21bb; - click the reload icon on the top right of the screen to clear history (by default visited folders appear in a lower opacity to help track progress)

-## Jupyter notebook

-- `notebook.ipynb`

-  - displays exact and possible duplicate images found by the awesome [difPy](https://github.com/elisemercury/Duplicate-Image-Finder) library and allows you to delete them after manual confirmation
-  - deletes files that are corrupt and can't be opened
+## Folder structure assumptions

 These scripts assume that your folder structure is a single root folder with subfolders for each _class_ e.g.:

 ```
 dog-images/